Behavioral economics: Criticism

-Critics of behavioral economics typically stress the rationality of economic agents.
+Besides the three critical aforementioned articles, critics of behavioral economics typically stress the rationality of economic agents.
 A fundamental critique is provided by Maialeh (2019) who argues that no behavioral research can establish an economic theory.
 Examples provided on this account include pillars of behavioral economics such as satisficing behavior or prospect theory, which are confronted from the neoclassical perspective of utility maximization and expected utility theory respectively.
 The author shows that behavioral findings are hardly generalizable and that they do not disprove typical mainstream axioms related to rational behavior.

 Others, such as the essayist and former trader Nassim Taleb note that cognitive theories, such as prospect theory, are models of decision-making, not generalized economic behavior, and are only applicable to the sort of once-off decision problems presented to experiment participants or survey respondents.
+It is noteworthy that in the episode of EconTalk in which Taleb said this, he and the host, Russ Roberts discuss the significance of Gary Becker's 1962 paper cited in the first paragraph in this section as an argument against any implications which can be drawn from one shot psychological experiments on market level outcomes outside of laboratory settings, i.e. in the real world.
 Others argue that decision-making models, such as the endowment effect theory, that have been widely accepted by behavioral economists may be erroneously established as a consequence of poor experimental design practices that do not adequately control subject misconceptions.

 Despite a great deal of rhetoric, no unified behavioral theory has yet been espoused: behavioral economists have proposed no alternative unified theory of their own to replace neoclassical economics with.

 David Gal has argued that many of these issues stem from behavioral economics being too concerned with understanding how behavior deviates from standard economic models rather than with understanding why people behave the way they do.
 Understanding why behavior occurs is necessary for the creation of generalizable knowledge, the goal of science.
 He has referred to behavioral economics as a "triumph of marketing" and particularly cited the example of loss aversion.
+David Gal also has argued that loss aversion may not be as robust or universal as often claimed.
+He suggests that alternative explanations, such as psychological inertia, better explain certain behaviors like the endowment effect and status quo bias.